stanford-ccb/ccb-id/README.md

 # CCB-ID

-The Stanford Center for Conservation Biology's imaging-spectroscopy-based species classification approach.
+CCB-ID is the Stanford Center for Conservation Biology's imaging-spectroscopy-based species classification approach.

-This work is described in Anderson, 2018, [The CCB-ID approach to tree species mapping with airborne imaging spectroscopy](https://peerj.com/articles/5666/).
+This work is described in *Anderson, 2018*, [The CCB-ID approach to tree species mapping with airborne imaging spectroscopy](https://peerj.com/articles/5666/).
 It was developed as part of the NEON-NIST [ECODSE](http://www.ecodse.org/) data science evaluation competition.

-All (c) 2018 Christopher B. Anderson
+All (c) 2018+ Christopher B. Anderson
 - [E-mail](mailto:cbanders@stanford.edu)
 - [Google Scholar](https://scholar.google.com/citations?user=LoGxS40AAAAJ&hl=en)
 - [Personal website](https://cbanderson.info/)

 ## Functionality

-The CCB-ID package can be used in two ways.
+`CCB-ID` can be used in two ways.
 First, you can run the scripts for training and applying species classification models (under `bin/train` and `bin/apply` respectively).
 Second, you could import the underlying python functions used in these scripts using `import ccbid` (based on the functions in the `ccbid/` directory.

 If you install this package using Singularity (e.g., following the [Singularity install instructions](#singularity)), you could train and apply the models using the following commands.